Linaro/lava/doc/overview.rst

 .. image:: ./images/lava-scheduler-page.png

-The validation lab in Cambridge is currently accessed using Launchpad OpenID.
-In order to login with Launchpad click on "Sign in with OpenID" button, which will take you a Launchpad login screen in order to confirm that you want to allow LAVA to use your Launchpad profile to authenticate.
+The validation lab in Cambridge is now accessed using Linaro LDAP.
+In order to login with LDAP, enter your details in the LDAP login fields.

+.. note:: If your Linaro email is ``first.second@linaro.org`` then use ``first.second`` as your username.

 A successful authentication will redirect you to http://validation.linaro.org/

+If you do not have a Linaro LDAP account, you can :ref:`register`.

 .. index:: token